 tar xvfz numexpr-2.0.1.tar.gz

-You can delete the downloaded archive now, if you wish, or leave it around should you want to start the installation from scratch.
+You can delete the downloaded archive now or keep it should you want to start the installation from scratch.

-To build the module, we will want to first create a temporary environment variable to aid in installation.
-We'll call it "INSTALL_DIR".
+To build the package, we will want to first create a temporary environment variable to aid in installation.
+We'll call

-I am following, roughly, the convention we use at the system level.
+We are roughly following the convention we use at the system level.
 This allows us to easily install new versions of software without risking breaking anything that uses older versions.
 We have specified a folder for the program (numexpr), and for the version (2.0.1).
-Now, to be consistent with python installations, we're going to create a second temporary environment variable, which will contain the actual installation location.
+To be consistent with Python installations, we will create a second temporary environment variable that will contain the actual installation location.

 mkdir -p $TREE

-To compile the module, we should switch to the GNU compilers.
+To compile the package, we should switch to the GNU compilers.
 The system installation of Python was compiled with the GNU compilers, and this will help avoid any unnecessary complications.
-We will also load the Python module, if it hasn't already been loaded.
+We will also load the Python package, if it hasn't already been loaded.

 module swap intel gnu module load python

-Now, build it.
-This step may vary a bit, depending on the module you are compiling.
+Next, build it.
+This step may vary a bit, depending on the package you are compiling.
 You can execute

 python setup.py install --prefix=$INSTALL_DIR